Software-Development-Mastermind/vs-code-shortcut-call/README.md

 ## Challenge #2
 Goal: Open a file, format it properly and comment out a line of code

+Steps:
+ 1. Close all existing files on in Visual Studio Code
+ 2. Open a file called `database.py`
+ 3. Format the code in the `create_connection` function so the lines are properly indented
+ 4. Comment out this single line of code: `test=os.environ['testing']`
 <div style="align-text: center">
   <img src="images/challenge-2.png">
 </div>